-In California, unfair business practices are governed under the Business and Professions Code.
-The statute was made law in California in 1977 and it provides a fairly comprehensive framework for those who are aggrieved by unfair business practices to seek relief.
+In California, unfair business practices are generally governed by the Business and Professions Code.
+The statute was made law in California in 1977 and provides a fairly comprehensive framework to seek relief for those who are aggrieved by unfair business practices.

 What Are Examples Of Unfair Business Practice Cases Your Firm Handles?